sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 ~~~

 ### How many runs per URL?
-Collecting timing metrics it's good to test the URL more than one time (default is three times).
-You can configure how many runs doing like this (five runs):
+When collecting timing metrics it's good to test the URL more than one time (default is three times).
+You can configure how many runs like this (five runs):

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io -n 5